Dr Philip Trevelyan

 Other roles: internal registers and fire warden.

 1. M.J.A.
 Choudhury, P.M.J.
 Trevelyan and G.P.
-Boswell, A mathematical model of nutrient influence on fungal competition, submitted to Journal of Theoretical Biology.
+Boswell, A mathematical model of nutrient influence on fungal competition, accepted in Journal of Theoretical Biology.

 2. M.J.A.
 Choudhury, P.M.J.
 Trevelyan and G.P.
 Boswell, Determining the kinematic properties of an advancing front using a decomposition method, IAENG, 46, 578-584, (2016).